nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_mess_responses.md

 This section of the requirements only applies to the response codes associated with behavioural extensions created for ITK3 FHIR Messaging.

-The approach defines response codes for :
+The approach defines response codes for:
 - Mismatch, e.g. payload ID and payload type.
 - Bus Response problem, e.g. “server” can’t supply a business response.
 - Inf Response problem, e.g. “server” can’t supply an infrastructure response.